Section 8 (housing): History

-The Section 8 program initially had three subprograms—New Construction, Substantial Rehabilitation, and Existing Housing Certificate programs.
-The Moderate Rehabilitation Program was added in 1978, the Voucher Program in 1983, and the Project-based Certificate program in 1991.
+Since its inception, some Section 8 programs have been phased out and new ones created, although Congress has always renewed existing subsidies.
+The Section 8 program initially had three subprograms: New Construction, Substantial Rehabilitation, and Existing Housing Certificate programs.
+The Moderate Rehabilitation Program was added in 1978 and the Voucher Program in 1983.
 The number of units a local housing authority can subsidize under its Section 8 programs is determined by Congressional funding.

-Since its inception, some Section 8 programs have been phased out and new ones created, although Congress has always renewed existing subsidies.
+In 1998, the Quality Housing and Work Responsibility Act (QHWRA) combined the earlier Section 8 voucher program and the certificate programs into a single housing choice voucher (HCV) program, merging those tenant-based assistance streams into a single, voucher-style system.
+The updated HCV adopted the payment-standard approach (permitting tenants to lease units above the fair market rent if they cover the difference) and capped participant rent contributions at 30–40% of income.
+The law created the Project-Based Voucher (PBV) option.
+Starting in 2000, QHWRA also allowed HUD to allow certain PHAs to establish the Housing Choice Voucher Homeownership Program, which permits HCV holders to apply their subsidy toward homeownership costs, such as mortgage payments.

 The 2008 Consolidated Appropriations Act (Public Law 110-161) enacted December 26, 2007, allocated $75 million in funding for the HUD-Veterans Affairs Supportive Housing (HUD-VASH) voucher program, authorized under section 8(o)(19) of the United States Housing Act of 1937.
 This new program combines HUD Housing Choice Voucher rental assistance for homeless veterans with case management and clinical service support which is provided by the Veterans Affairs administration at its own medical centers and also in the community.

+The Housing Opportunity Through Modernization Act of 2016 (HOTMA) was signed into law on July 29, 2016, and amended the United States Housing Act of 1937 and made changes to several federal housing programs, particularly Section 8.
+Key provisions include reforms to income calculation methods, adjustments to asset limits, and modifications to the income review processes.